nick-kanakis/Java_Questions/README.md

 After X rounds surving objects will be moved to Old space.
 Here gc in not often, but when it happens it stops everything ("stop the world")

-> Types of references in JVM
+> Types of references in JVM.

 - Strong.
 Created by "new" keyword, will be garbage collected.
 - Weak.
 Will propable not survive the next gc.
 WeakReference<MyObject> newWeakReference = new WeakReference<>(new MyObject());